aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/CertAndKeyFileConnect/README.md

 [**Return to main sample list**](../../README.md)

-This sample demonstrates how to establish an MQTT connection with the [AWS IoT Core message broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html) using X509 client certificates files.
+This sample demonstrates how to establish an MQTT connection with the [AWS IoT Core message broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html) using an X509 certificate and private key files.

 ## Before Running the Sample